GNS-Science/toshi-hazard-store/docs/cli/usage.md

 ### Step 1.
 Check Hazard curve compatability.

-First we want to ensure there's a suitable **CompatibleHazardConfig** for these curves and obtain the identifier.
+We want to ensure there's a suitable **CompatibleHazardConfig** for these curves and obtain the identifier.

 **List the identifiers**